-Mari Simmulson stylistically pure vase with streamlined hourglass form and semi matte black glaze.
+Mari Simmulson vase with streamlined hourglass form and semi matte black glaze.
 The vase was designed as part of the Kraka series in 1955 for Upsala-Ekeby.
 Legendary piece!
 Maker: Upsala-Ekeby, original production, Size: Height: 7.9 in, Diameter: 2.0 in; Marked: Upsala-Ekeby, MS (Mari Simmulson).
 Price: $190

 Mari Simmulson (1911-2000) was born to Estonian parents in St Petersburg, Russia.
 At the start of the Russian revolution in 1917, the family moved back to Estonia.
 During the 1930s, Mari studied at the State Art School in Tallinn.
 After her formal education, Mari further developed her skills at the nearby Arabia porcelain factory in Helsinki.

 After marrying, Mari moved to Munich where she studied sculpture.
 When World War II began, Mari fled to Sweden on a fishing boat.
 In 1945, Mari Simmulson began working at Gustavsbergs Porcelain Factory.